New York bill targets anti-weaponization fund users

 - Who Benefits

-- New York state government would gain revenue from the proposed tax.
+- New York state government would receive additional revenue if the tax is enacted and collections occur.

 - Who Loses